CenterForDigitalHumanities/navplace-viewer/CONTRIBUTING.md

 Create your a file named `.env` in the root folder.
 In the above example, the root is `/code_folder/geolocator`.  `/code_folder/geolocator/.env` looks like this:

-## Ready to code!
+## 🎉 Ready to code!

-First, make a new branch through the GitHub Interface or through your shell.
+Awesome, way to make it this far!
+Now, make a new branch through the GitHub Interface or through your shell.
 Make sure you 'checkout' that branch.

 ```
 cd /web_container/navplace-viewer